Labrinth

-Timothy Lee McKenzie (born 4 January 1989), better known by his stage name Labrinth, is a British singer, rapper, songwriter and record producer.
-After initially pursuing a career in music production, Simon Cowell signed him to his record label Syco Music as a recording artist, becoming the first singer who Cowell signed without having competed on a talent show in six years.
-Labrinth collaborated with the English rapper Tinie Tempah, appearing as an uncredited featured artist on the single "Pass Out", and later officially on "Frisky"; before releasing his first solo single, "Let the Sun Shine" in September 2010, all three of which peaked in the top five on the UK Singles Chart.
+Timothy Lee McKenzie (born 4 January 1989), better known by his stage name Labrinth, is a British singer, songwriter, rapper, and record producer.
+Labrinth signed as a recording artist with Simon Cowell's record label Syco Music in 2010, initially collaborating with the English rapper Tinie Tempah.
+He appeared as a featured artist: uncredited on the single "Pass Out", but later officially on "Frisky"; then he released his first solo single, "Let the Sun Shine" in September.
+All three songs peaked in the top five on the UK Singles Chart.

-His debut album, Electronic Earth (2012), peaked at number two on the UK Albums Chart and spawned four top five singles in the United Kingdom.
-The single "Beneath Your Beautiful", became his first song to reach the top 40 on the US Billboard Hot 100, and peaked at number one in the United Kingdom, and also received a nomination for Best British Single at the Brit Awards.
-In November 2014, he released the single "Jealous", which was later certified Platinum in the United Kingdom.
-In 2018, Labrinth formed the supergroup LSD with Australian singer-songwriter Sia and American DJ and producer Diplo.
-They released their self-titled debut album the following year.
+His debut album, Electronic Earth (2012), peaked at number two on the UK Albums Chart and spawned four top five singles there.
+The single "Beneath Your Beautiful" became his first song to reach the top 40 on the US Billboard Hot 100, and peaked at number one in the United Kingdom, also receiving a nomination for Best British Single at the Brit Awards.
+In November 2014, he released the single "Jealous", which was later certified Platinum in the UK.

-In October 2019, he composed the score for the first season of the HBO drama series Euphoria, it received two Primetime Emmy Awards nominations, winning one for the single "All for Us"; he then released his second album Imagination & the Misfit Kid (2019).
-In April 2022, Euphoria Season 2 Official Score (From the HBO Original Series) composed by Labrinth, was released.
-It earned him an additional two Primetime Emmy Award nominations for the songs "I'm Tired" and "Elliot's Song", written alongside Zendaya.
+In 2018, Labrinth formed the supergroup LSD with Australian singer Sia and American DJ and producer Diplo.
+The group released their self-titled debut album the following year.
+Also in 2019, in October, he composed the Season 1 Official Score for the HBO drama series Euphoria; it received two Primetime Emmy Award nominations, winning one for the single "All for Us".
+His second album, Imagination & the Misfit Kid, followed in November.

+Labrinth continued composing for Euphoria in 2022, and the Season 2 Official Score was released in April.
+The score earned him an additional two Primetime Emmy nominations, for the songs "I'm Tired" and "Elliot's Song", both written alongside Zendaya.

-He has been referred to as “one of the most important British musicians of his generation.”
-Labrinth has worked with numerous artists as a songwriter and producer including Beyoncé, Kanye West, and the Weeknd.
+He has been referred to as "one of the most important British musicians of his generation".
+Labrinth has worked with numerous artists as a songwriter and producer including Beyoncé, Rihanna, Nicki Minaj, Eminem, Kanye West, and the Weeknd.
 His production work on the Weeknd's album Beauty Behind the Madness earned him a Grammy Award for Album of the Year nomination.
 He also co-produced the soundtrack The Lion King: The Gift, and co-wrote the single "Spirit", alongside Beyoncé and Ilya Salmanzadeh, for which he received nominations at the Grammy Awards, Golden Globe Awards, and the Critics' Choice Movie Awards.